 Ionic bonds hold atoms together through electrostatic forces.
 Covalent bonds operate through an entirely different means: the sharing of electrons.
 By sharing electrons, two atoms can mutually complete their valence shells to become more stable.
 A molecule is a collection of atoms held together by covalent bonds.
 For example, below, two hydrogen atoms, each with a single electron, can share their electrons to form a covalent bond and create the diatomic hydrogen molecule.
 In this molecular state, both individual hydrogen atoms attain the noble gas configuration of Helium.
 Note: the simplest way to represent molecules is to use a Lewis Dot structure, which is what you see in the diagram below.
 We will explain how to draw Lewis structures later on in this section.
+The pair of electrons that form a bond between two atoms are called bonding electrons; as can be seen in the diagram, bonding electrons are commonly drawn as a line between the two atoms.

 Since hydrogen is the simplest of atoms, having only one electron, diatomic hydrogen is the simplest of molecules, having only a single covalent bond.
 When more complex atoms form covalent bonds, the molecules they form are also more complex, involving numerous covalent bonds.
 In some instances, an atom will have valence electrons that are not involved in bonding.
 These valence electrons are known as lone pairs.
 The Lewis structures of some common atoms are shown below.
 Notice that each structure satisfies the octet rule for all its atoms.